Risks of DIY Plumbing Repairs

 Forgetting to Shut Off the Water Supply

 The whole point of doing it yourself is saving money.
-But one mistake can flip that math completely upside down.
+But one small mistake can flip that math completely.
+Understanding the risks of DIY plumbing before you start is always cheaper than dealing with the aftermath.

 What DIY Plumbing Repairs Actually Cost When They Go Wrong